by Joseph Hili

 Gozo, Malta

-Then, instead of continuing to study for a common clerk typist, which I had planned to do before, I became a professional electrician.
+In the meantime, I began to take evening classes in electricity to get the relevant certificates to be licensed.
+Eventually, I got them.
+Then, instead of continuing to study to become a common clerk typist, which I had planned to do before, I became a professional electrician.
 I took big contracts until I retired.

 I stopped to give them a lift, which he accepted.
-I offered him a melon and told him that it was as a reward for what he had said to me 45 years ago.
+I offered him a melon and told him that it was a reward for what he had said to me 45 years ago.
 I told him he had changed my entire route of life.

 He answered that he didn’t remember anything about that encounter, but he was very happy to hear it, and thanked me heartily.
 I told him that it was I who had to thank him.